Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The main performance by My Chemical Romance is typically around 1 hour and 45 minutes to 2 hours.
-This does not include the time taken for any supporting acts.
+A typical My Chemical Romance concert, including any potential intermissions and the main set, usually lasts between 1 hour 45 minutes to 2 hours 15 minutes.
+This does not include the duration of any opening acts.

 Photography and video policies?
-Generally, small, personal cameras (like phone cameras) are permitted for personal use.
-Professional cameras with detachable lenses, selfie sticks, and video recording devices are usually prohibited.
-Check the official Anfield event policy for definitive rules.
+Generally, personal, non-professional cameras and mobile phones are permitted for personal use.
+However, professional photography equipment, including cameras with detachable lenses, flash photography, and video recording devices, are strictly prohibited.
+Always check the venue's specific policy for the most accurate information, as rules can vary.

 Top Tips for My Chemical Romance at Anfield